 Let’s get it started.

-One of places you can promote your app is app directories.
+One of the places you can promote your app is app directories.
 If you are satisfied with your app or if you want to collect feedback for your app in beta, submitting to app directories is really useful.
-They could bring you new users, raise your brand awareness, get links and let you gain inspiration on the basis of feedbacks.
+They could bring you, new users, raise your brand awareness, get links and let you gain inspiration on the basis of feedbacks.

 For Android and iOS

 - AlphaDigits has more than 6,5 million users.

 - apps400.com lets you add your app for free reviews and featured (paid) reviews.

 - AppsToUse just send the link of your app store.